lararufflecoles/RadioButtons/README.md

 # RadioButtons

-Implementing a set of RadioButtons and sending a result to another activity using Intent
+App passes a choice through to another activity and displays content based on that choice

 https://youtu.be/fwDRa71ZAh4